certbot/certbot/certbot/docs/contributing.rst

 plugins.
 It's technically possible to install third-party plugins into the virtualenv used by `certbot-auto`, but they will be wiped away when `certbot-auto` upgrades.

-.. warning:: Please be aware though that as this client is still in a developer-preview stage, the API may undergo a few changes.
-If you believe the plugin will be beneficial to the community, please consider submitting a pull request to the repo and we will update it with any necessary API changes.

 .. _`setuptools entry points`:
     http://setuptools.readthedocs.io/en/latest/pkg_resources.html#entry-points